ConsenSysMesh/rimble-web3-components/packages/ConnectionBanner/README.md

 # @rimble/connection-banner

-Web3 React components built with Rimble UI
+Web3 React component built with Rimble UI that will display an informative banner when the user is not in a web3 capable browser, or when the current browser does not have a wallet available, or when the current ethereum network does not match the required network.

 ## Installation